terriblemoment0836x/bhex/progress.md

     - make the address relative to the file size

 ### Todo:
+    - Check for color support in the running terminal
     --- version (alpha) ---
     - Code testing
     - Optimisation